Biological Chemistry; Chemical and Structural Biology

 M. Köksal, Y. Jin, R. M. Coates, R. Croteau, D. W. Christianson, Nature 2011, 469, 116–20.

 We have recently begun studies of unusual assembly-line terpenoid synthases that adopt αα domain architecture and assemble to form complex oligomeric structures.
 In these fungal enzymes, one α domain links 5-carbon building blocks to generate a 20- or 25-carbon linear isoprenoid diphosphate, and the second α domain catalyzes the cyclization of the isoprenoid diphosphate to generate a muti-ring product.
 Our enzymological studies indicate that there is channeling between active sites in the diterpene synthase fusicoccadiene synthase.
-To date, our X-ray crystal structures of the individual α domains of this enzyme fit into the ab initio molecular envelope of the intact hexamer calculated from small-angle X-ray scattering data provide a valuable reference point for understanding structure-mechanism relationships in this assembly-line terpenoid synthase.
+To date, we have determined X-ray crystal structures of the individual prenyltransferase and cyclase domains of this bifunctional assembly-line terpenoid synthase, and we have determine the structure of the full-length enzyme using cryo-electron microscopy (cryo-EM).
+Strikingly, the cryo-EM structure shows that the enzyme oligomerizes through the prenyltransferase domain to form octamers, with eight pendant cyclase domains in random positions surrounding the central prenyltransferase core.
+Chemical crosslinking studies followed by cryo-EM and mass spectrometry analyses indicate that cyclase domains can form transient complexes with prenyltransferase domains, which might facilitate substrate channeling.

 Hai, Y., Christianson, D.W.
 (2016) Histone Deacetylase 6 Structure and Molecular Basis of Catalysis and Inhibition.
 Nat.
 Chem.
 Biol.
 12, 741-747.